How to Stop Hating Yourself - Understanding Self-Loathing and Finding a Way Out

 Impact on Mental Health

 Self-loathing is a powerful risk factor for depression, anxiety disorders, eating disorders, and self-harm.
-Hating yourself is the equivalent of being bullied 24 hours a day, 365 days a year, by the person closest to you: yourself.
+Hating yourself is equivalent to being bullied 24 hours a day, 365 days a year, by the person closest to you (yourself).
+Chronic self-attack promotes cortisol (stress hormone) secretion, which is known to cause immune dysfunction and chronic fatigue.

 Impact on Relationships

 People who hate themselves find it difficult to accept love and approval from others.
 The belief that "no one could possibly like someone like me" prevents the formation of intimate relationships.
-(Books on self-esteem can help deepen your understanding)
+Books on self-esteem can help deepen your understanding.
+Even when praised, they dismiss it as "flattery," and when shown affection, they suspect "ulterior motives."
+As a result, isolation deepens and self-loathing is further reinforced in a vicious cycle.

 Four Steps to Break Free from Self-Loathing